-Your lifetime spending comprises the total lifetime present value outlays on annual housing expenditures, special expenses, taxes, retirement account contributions, Medicare Part B premiums, life insurance premiums, and discretionary spending.
+Your lifetime spending comprises the total lifetime present value outlays on annual housing expenditures, bequests, special expenses, taxes, retirement account contributions, Medicare Part B premiums, life insurance premiums, and discretionary spending.

 Our software determines your annual discretionary spending to ensure the smoothest possible living standard of household members through time.
 In deciding what you should spend on a discretionary basis each year, we take into account your family composition, but also the cash constraints that your household faces.
 Most importantly, however, we incorporate your discretionary spending capacity--the fact that your lifetime discretionary spending plus your lifetime fixed spending, on housing, etc., cannot exceed your lifetime income.

 Excess asset income is the amount of asset income (namely, income on reserve funds, 529 funds, and retirement accounts) over and above the safe rate of return.
 If the asset’s rate of return is lower than the safe rate of return, this value will be negative and can be thought of as an opportunity cost.
 If the asset’s rate of return is higher than the safe rate of return, this value will be positive and can be thought of as an opportunity gain.